chef/automate/components/docs-chef-io/content/automate/large_compliance_report.md

 ![LCR Architecture](/images/automate/lcr_architecture.jpg)

-Automate with the configuration to allow ingestion of an extensive compliance report and allow the data to be sent to the OpenSearch data and in an externally deployed Minio Service.
-Automate in the configuration expects that a Minio Server is running externally to Automate ecosystem, which Automate can connect and transact to.
+Automate with the configuration to allow ingestion of an extensive compliance report and allow the data to be sent to the OpenSearch data and in an externally deployed MinIO Service.
+Automate in the configuration expects that a MinIO Server is running externally to Automate ecosystem, which Automate can connect and transact to.

 Automate with the configuration will enable Automate to: